rexrainbow/phaser3-rex-notes/docs/docs/ui-numberbar.md

     - `space.slider` : Space between slider game object and text game object.
 - `valuechangeCallback` : callback function when value changed.
 - `name` : Set name of this numberBar.
-- `x`, `y` : Position of this numberBar object, it is valid when this numberBar is the top object.
-- `width`, `height` : Minimum width, minimum height.

 ### Custom class